Looking for alternatives to Udemy?

 #1 No Cloud Storage

-For example, if you plan to host a video on Teachery you’ll have to integrate YouTube, Wistia, or Vimeo.
-If you want to host audio you’ll need to link up Soundcloud.
-If you want to host images or pdf’s you’ll need to use Google Drive or Dropbox and if you want to use a slide deck you’ll have to use Slideshare.
+If you want to host images or PDFs, you’ll need to use Google Drive or Dropbox; if you want to use a slide deck, you’ll have to use Slideshare.

 #2 No Full Free Plan